aginies/ai/README.md

 # serverimage.py

-Quick server to show all the images by date creation on a page (port 8000)
+Quick server to show all the images by date creation on a page (port 8000).
+It support a modal display mode to quickly view all the images.

 ![image](https://github.com/aginies/ai/blob/c153a4708663c8cf66662107e2111da04ff7071e/images/serverimage.jpg)